The famous psychophysicist Dr. Howard Moskowitz once said:

 You can often find the highest quality followers by searching for the users that are engaging with your competitor’s content.
 Follow these people, engage with these people!

-The fastest way to get traffic flowing to your website — and the kind that will drive conversions — is to pay for it.
+The fastest way to drive traffic to your online store — and the kind that will drive conversions — is to pay for it.

 But pay-per-click advertising is a subtle art, especially when you’re trying to compete on unequal terms with a big-box retailer.